 I am ok that you’re not here.

-I’m not ok that your father made me in to a woman who cannot let men in to her heart.
+I’m not ok that your father made me into a woman who cannot let anyone into her heart.

 I’m not ok that because of him, I have so much baggage that people probably think I need a luggage trolley instead of a handbag.